Tiyo98/b-side-cuecollection/Site-B.md

  ![gif](https://github.com/Tiyo98/farewell-b-side-cuecollection/blob/main/images/site/2b%20coin%20skip.webp)
  \
- There are a few ways to skip the coins in this room, but the easiest (and most fullgame viable) setup is doing an upleft demodash over the coin block.
+ There are a few ways to skip the coins in this room, but the easiest setup is doing an upleft demodash over the coin block.
 This can be set up either by dashing far left out of the last dreamblock, or dashing on the right side and holding jump off a walljump off the right wall when you exit: whichever you prefer.
  \
  ![cue](https://cdn.discordapp.com/attachments/785077819771453461/920752729813569586/2b5.png)
  \
- From here, you can make it to the end of the room by pressing both jump buttons back to back: first to jump off the block, then the second to kick off the spiked wall behind you.
+ From here, you can make it to the end of the room by pressing both jump buttons back to back.
 To line this up, Madeline's hands should be roughly aligned with the black line or slightly below it.
 This has a few pixels leeway either side, so you can just use anywhere around the middle of the block as a rough cue for this.
 This strat as a whole saves a bit over 2 seconds over collecting the coins, and is rather lenient, so I would recommend trying it if you plan on running B-Side categories.
  </details>